devversion/ng-trello/docs/step-5.md

 ```

 At this point we've achieved our goal of allowing users to add new talks, however the UX isn't
-great, because the "Add talk" button is pushed out of the viewport for tracks with a lot of talks.
+great, because the `Add talk` button is pushed out of the viewport for tracks with a lot of talks.

 We can make it better by wrapping the `ng-trello-card` inside another element called
 `card-list-content` and only making the list content scrollable, while the header and button stay
 in place.